caterinanespolo/blue-crab-population-dynamics-python/README.md

 | Fishing mortality | Linear mortality on adults |
 | Natural mortality | Constant adult mortality rate |

+Sensitivity analysis identifies the most influential parameters using the Elementary Effects method with Latin Hypercube Sampling (r=1000, radial design) and bootstrapped confidence intervals (Nboot=100), using the SAFE toolbox.

 Calibration minimizes the mean squared error between simulated and observed yearly densities (December–March window) jointly on juveniles and adults, using NSGA-II with a population of 100 individuals over 200 generations.

-Sensitivity analysis identifies the most influential parameters using the Elementary Effects method with Latin Hypercube Sampling (r=1000, radial design) and bootstrapped confidence intervals (Nboot=100).

 ---